Where We Be

 to provide for them if he ever made it big, and boy, did he ever.

-The dining room is just to the left of the entryway
+Dining room just left of the entryway

 The wet bar at the bottom of the stairs is decorated in black and yellow